ESV and Maritime Safety Victoria

 Maritime Safety Victoria inspects ‘in-survey’ craft (commercial craft) including commercial fishing boats and hire craft such as houseboats, cruisers and yachts.

 All other craft including recreational boats are subject to inspection by ESV.
-A Gasfitting Notice is required by ESV for all gas work undertaken on marine craft.
-Victorian Building Authority (VBA) Compliance Certificates do not apply to marine craft.
+An application for acceptance is required by ESV for all gas work undertaken on marine craft.
+Victorian Building Authority Compliance Certificates do not apply to marine craft.